 - A. Authorized annual budget (AAB): The eligible recipient works with his or her consultant to develop an annual budget request which is submitted to the third-party assessor (TPA) for review and approval.
 The total annual amount of the mi via services and goods includes the frequency, the amount, and the duration of the services and the cost of goods approved by the TPA.
 Once approved, this is the AAB. - B. Authorized representative: The individual designated to represent and act on the member's behalf.
 The eligible recipient or authorized representative must provide formal documentation authorizing the named individual or individuals to access the identified case information for a specified purpose and time frame.
 An authorized representative may be an attorney representing a person or household, a person acting under the authority of a valid power of attorney, a guardian, or any other individual or individuals designated in writing by the eligible recipient.
 The eligible recipient's authorized representative may be a service provider (depending on what the eligible recipient or court order allows) for the eligible recipient.
 An authorized representative cannot approve his or her own timesheet.
-The authorized representative cannot serve as the eligible recipient's consultant. - Category of eligibility (COE): To qualify for medical assistance program (MAP) services, an applicant must meet financial criteria and belong to one of the groups that the New Mexico medical assistance division (MAD) has defined as eligible.
+The authorized representative cannot serve as the eligible recipient's consultant. - C. Category of eligibility (COE): To qualify for medical assistance program (MAP) services, an applicant must meet financial criteria and belong to one of the groups that the New Mexico medical assistance division (MAD) has defined as eligible.
 An eligible recipient in the mi via program must belong to one of the MAP categories of eligibility (COE) described in 8.314.6.13 NMAC. - D. Centers for medicare and medicaid services (CMS): Federal agency within the United States department of health (DOH) and human services that works in partnership with New Mexico to administer medicaid and MAP services under HSD. - E. Consultant provider: An agency or an individual that provides consultant and support guide services to the eligible recipient that assist the eligible recipient (or the eligible recipient's family, personal representative or the authorized representative, as appropriate) in arranging for, directing and managing mi via services and supports, as well as developing, implementing and monitoring the service and support plan (SSP) and AAB. - F. Eligible recipient: An applicant meeting the financial and medical level of care (LOC) criteria who is approved to receive MAD services through the mi via program. - G. Employer of record (EOR): The employer of record (EOR) is the individual responsible for directing the work of mi via employees, including recruiting, hiring, managing and terminating all employees.
 The EOR tracks expenditures for employee payroll, goods, and services.
 EORs authorize the payment of timesheets by the financial management agency (FMA).
 An eligible recipient is required to have an EOR when he or she utilizes employees for mi via services.
-An eligible recipient may be his or her own EOR unless the eligible recipient is a minor, or has an authorized representative over financial matters in place.
+An eligible recipient may be his or her own EOR unless the eligible recipient is a minor, or has a plenary or limited guardianship or conservatorship over financial matters in place.
 An eligible recipient may also designate an individual of his or her choice to serve as the EOR, subject to the EOR meeting the qualifications specified in this rule.
+A power of attorney (POA) or other legal instrument may not be used to assign the EOR responsibilities, in part or in full, to another individual and may not be used to circumvent the requirements of the EOR as designated in this rule.